59-year-old Mark Carney was appointed leader of The Liberals in Sunday. He succeeds Justin Trudeau, who has led the country since 2015.

-Canada's 24th prime minister takes over in a situation where the relationship with the USA is tense.
+Canada's 24th prime minister takes over at a time when the relationship with the USA is tense.
 President Donald Trump's trade war and statements about wanting to incorporate his northern neighbor as the USA's 51st state have stirred up many emotions.

 To Paris and London